solarspaceclouds/cfdsa_sep2024/README.md

 # pre_course_assignment
-for Containers for Deployment and Scaling Pre-Course Assignment
+Prerequisite task for Containers for Deployment and Scaling Pre-Course Assignment